 - PhD students are also eligible to apply for conference travel funding

 The Centre for Language and Communication Research is one of the foremost international Centres for research, research training and teaching in social, applied and interactional areas of human communication, language and linguistics.
 The Centre carries excellent ratings for its research from the most recent (2007) Research Assessment Exercise, in which the research environment was classified as ‘World Class’ (4*).
 The very high quality of the environment and of our research training means that we now form part of the new Economic and Social Research Council (ESRC) Wales Doctoral Training Centre (DTC) and can offer 1 + 3 ESRC funded studentships.
 In pursuing your postgraduate research at the Centre you will join this excellent research environment.

-For further information about our PhD programme and for a list of staff and their research interests, please visit the School’s website.
+For a list of staff and their research interests, please visit the School’s website.